edge-cloud/www.edge-cloud.net/_posts/2015-08-21-building-a-cumulus-networks-vx-cloud-lab-with-ravello-systems.md

 **Save time, use a Ravello Systems Blueprint**

-Instead of going through the above steps you can also use my pre-built <a href="https://www.ravellosystems.com/repo/blueprints/62095782" target="_blank">Ravello Systems blueprint for Cumulus Networks VX</a>.
+Instead of going through the above steps you can also use my pre-built [Ravello Systems blueprint for Cumulus Networks VX](https://www.ravellosystems.com/repo/blueprints/62095782).
 Just add this public accessible blueprint to your own Ravello Systems library and deploy the above described network lab in a few minutes.

 **More capabilities**

 Cumulus Networks VX provides a lot more capabilities than what I was able to showcase in this blog post.
 With the above described simple testbed you are now empowered to explore these capabilities.

-Have a look at the <a href="https://docs.cumulusnetworks.com/display/DOCS/Quick+Start+Guide" target="_blank">Cumulus Network Technical Documentation</a> to get inspired on what you can do.
+Have a look at the [Cumulus Network Technical Documentation](https://docs.cumulusnetworks.com/display/DOCS/Quick+Start+Guide) to get inspired on what you can do.